Hasal-Pallewaththe/Sensor-Characterization/README.md

-## Sensor Characterization of a Thermopile
+## Sensor Characterization of a Thermopile - main

 * This project is forcused on the Johnson’s noise analysis of a Thermopile